-By default, the server components will check for the presence of example reports in the database on startup.
+By default, the server will check for the presence of example reports in the database on startup.
 If none are present, three example reports will be added to the database.
-To prevent this behavior, set the LOAD_EXAMPLE_REPORTS environment variable to false for both the external and the internal server:
+To prevent this behavior, set the LOAD_EXAMPLE_REPORTS environment variable to false for the API-server:

 '''

-external_server:

-environment:

-- LOAD_EXAMPLE_REPORTS=False

-internal_server:
+api_server:

 environment:

 - LOAD_EXAMPLE_REPORTS=False

 '''